What Is A Billing Number?

 What Is The Billing Number On Live Scan Form?

-A billing number is a 6-digit code assigned by the Department of Justice to an agency to be billed directly for government processing fees.
-Some requesting agencies will cover the government processing fees by providing the billing number on the Request For Live Scan Service form.
+A billing number is a 6-digit code given by the Department of Justice to an agency.
+This code lets the agency be billed directly for government processing fees.
+Some agencies cover these fees by giving the billing number on the Request For Live Scan Service form.

 What Is The Meaning Of Bill Number?